microsoft/Kusto-Query-Language/doc/cosmosdb-plugin.md

 ::: zone pivot="azuredataexplorer"

-The `cosmosdb_sql_request` plugin sends a SQL query to a Cosmos DB SQL network endpoint and returns the results of the query.
+The `cosmosdb_sql_request` plugin sends a SQL query to an Azure Cosmos DB SQL network endpoint and returns the results of the query.
 This plugin is primarily designed for querying small datasets, for example, enriching data with reference data stored in [Azure Cosmos DB](/azure/cosmos-db/).
 The plugin is invoked with the [`evaluate`](evaluateoperator.md) operator.

 ## Syntax